 Meyer was an occupational surname taken by medieval and early modern Germans who were managers or stewards of some kind.
 Probably in many cases they were farmers who owned and managed their own land or the farms of nobles.
 The military and municipal titles Major and Mayor have the same root.
 It’s interesting that many local descendants of the Meyer family have been good stewards, stable and reliable.
 There have been nearly 50 ordained leaders of this name in the Bucks-Mont Mennonite community, and a number in Canada and other places.

 There were numerous immigrants named Meyer in colonial America.
 Several of these were Mennonites who found a home in eastern Pennsylvania.
 Christian, Hans, and Samuel Meyer (possibly brothers?) settled in Lower Salford circa 1718.
-Another Hans Meyer bought land along what is today Moyer Road in Upper Salford in 1729.
 In addition, four brothers – Peter, William, Jacob, and Henry – immigrated with their sister and widowed mother in 1741 and settled in Springfield, Bucks County and Upper Saucon, Northampton (now Lehigh) County.
 Peter and Jacob served as ministers for the Springfield and Saucon Mennonite congregations.

 All of them were likely Swiss in background, where there had long been Anabaptist families named Meyer.
 The 1741 group are said to have come directly from Switzerland, where Peter may have already been a minister.
 The earlier settlers at Salford probably came from the Kraichgau region in Germany, where their ancestors had migrated during times of persecution in Switzerland.